aws-samples/step-functions-workflows-collection/early-stopping-sf-bedrock/README.md

 ![image](./resources/WorkerExecutionStatus.png)

 ## Testing
-Based on the uploaded document, here are the testing instructions for logging into the console and starting execution of the main workflow:

-## Testing Instructions

-1. Log in to the AWS Management Console
+1. Log in to the AWS Step Functions Console
-   - Navigate to console.aws.amazon.com
-   - Enter your AWS account credentials
-   - Select the region where you deployed the solution (e.g., us-east-1)

-2. Access AWS Step Functions Console
-   - From the AWS services menu, search for and select "Step Functions"
    - In the Step Functions dashboard, locate and click on the "MainStateMachine" that was created during deployment
-   - You should see details about the state machine including its Amazon Resource Name (ARN)

-3. Start a New Execution
+2. Start a New Execution
    - Click the "Start execution" button
    - In the input field, enter a test query in JSON format:
      ```json